 This small university in Warsaw, Poland provides both English and Polish courses for either semester or full year study abroad.
-Concentrating mostly in International Relations and the Political Sciences, you can directly enroll in their study abroad programs for your study.
-If you are interested in getting an MA or BA degree in International Relations, Political Science and Sociology taught in English, you can do that too.
+Concentrating mostly in international relations and the political sciences, you can directly enroll in their study abroad programs for your study.
+If you are interested in getting an MA or BA degree in international relations, political science, or sociology and want to do it in English, Collegium Civitas may be perfect for you.
 Warsaw is a wonderful jumping off point for low cost travel in the region as well as in Europe.

-Passage Project - Passage International offers a nontraditional experience for students in Nepal.
+Passage International offers a nontraditional experience for students in Nepal.
 In order to gain credit from your home university for this program, make sure you gather all the information necessary in advance from the program administrators, as it is nontraditional in nature.
 The Summer program in the Himalayas begins with orientation in and around the Kathmandu Valley with introductory meetings, language classes, health and safety precautions, introduction to local customs, cultural excursions, and cross-cultural adjustment.
 After orientation, students move in with their Nepali or Tibetan home stay families throughout Kathmandu, who come from varied backgrounds.
 An important aspect of the semester will be the independent study projects, so you should have one in mind before you depart on this program.
 Past participants projects have included: yoga, dance, religious study, humanitarian work, and alternative therapies.
 Excursions and trekking are another vital part of this unique program that is tailored to fit each student.

 Although this program is slightly more expensive than many on the list, and the cost does not include housing, because it is located in Western Europe, this program is a bargain for a liberal arts student looking to take Italian language and arts courses.
 The Istituto Europeo offers programs for music, Italian language, studio art, art history, social sciences and the humanities.
 If you are mainly interested in taking an Italian intensive semester abroad, you can do that too, at an even lower cost.
 However, this program offers significant flexibility for the student to find the lodging that is right for them as well as the course selection that fits their interest, not to mention that its location in Western Europe is prime for low cost travel throughout the continent.

-Stellenbosch University and Cape Town University are two of the best universities in Africa and not only provide a great academic experience for study abroad, but because most South Africans speak Afrikaans, English, and usually another language, it is a country where a great deal can be learned outside the classroom.
+Stellenbosch University provides not only a great academic experience for study abroad, but also an English-friendly atmosphere.
+Since most South Africans speak Afrikaans, English, and another language, it is a country where a great deal can be learned outside the classroom.
 Most of Stellenbosh University's classes are taught in Afrikaans, but there is a large selection of classes offered in English, so make sure you check to see that the classes you are interested in are in English.

-Study Abroad Poland - This program enrolls students at private Polish universities that offer both English and Polish subject classes, as well as Polish language classes.
+This program enrolls students at private Polish universities that offer both English and Polish subject classes, as well as Polish language classes.
 Students have an opportunity to take courses in a variety of disciplines, including sociology, political science, international relations, economics, electrical, and computer engineering.
 The program places students in residential halls, facilitating exchange and learning with Polish students as well as with university life.
 The fee includes health insurance, free transportation pass, internet, housing in a residential hall, free use of a prepaid cell, and airport transfers, all great additions to an already low cost program.
 Poland is known as a low cost travel destination, but with plenty of history, it should also be noted as a destination for study abroad.